-Affiliated enterprises subject to the preparation of combined financial statements under the companies subject to the preparation of consolidated financial statements under the International Financial Reporting Standards (IFRS) 10 for the year 2021 (from January 1 to December 31, 2021).

-Criteria Governing Preparation of Affiliation Reports, Consolidated Business Reports and consolidated financial statements; therefore, no separate set of combined financial statements were prepared.
+Affiliated enterprises subject to the preparation of combined financial statements under the Criteria Governing Preparation of Affiliation Reports, Consolidated Business Reports and Consolidated Financial Statements of Affiliated Enterprises were identical to the affiliated companies subject to the preparation of consolidated financial statements under the International Financial Reporting Standards (IFRS) 10 for the year 2022 (from January 1 to December 31, 2022).
+All mandatory disclosures of the combined financial statements have been disclosed in the consolidated financial statements; therefore, no separate set of combined financial statements were prepared.